 Aside from the ability to walk to Blizzard Beach, taking the bus is the only Disney transportation option available.
 From the resort, you can hop to all of the theme parks, water parks, Disney Springs and Disney’s Winter Summerland Miniature Golf Course.
-The main bus stop is located in front of the Gran Destino Tower, and there are three additional stops near the Casitas, Ranchos and Cabanas buildings, respectively.
-If you’re staying at the Cabanas, you’ll be the last stop, which can put you at a disadvantage if it’s a busy season.
-However, it’s not too long of a walk over to the Gran Destino stop, which is first.
+The largest, most central bus stop is located in front of the Gran Destino Tower, and there are three additional stops near the Casitas, Ranchos and Cabanas buildings, respectively.
+However, the Gran Destino bus station is the last drop-off/pick-up spot along the internal bus route.
+Casitas is first, followed by Ranchos, then Cabanas and lastly, Gran Destino.

 Amenities, Recreation & Shopping at Disney’s Coronado Springs Resort